chaiNNer-org/chaiNNer/README.md

 Currently, chaiNNer's neural network support (via PyTorch) only supports Nvidia GPUs.
 There is currently no plan to support pre-compiled `.exe`s for NCNN processing.
 PyTorch also does not support GPU processing on MacOS.

 ## Planned Features

-**Embedded Python**

-> I'm currently figuring out the best way to add this in.
-There are standalone python binaries for every platform that I plan on supporting.
-I am still just trying to figure out whether it should be downloaded and installed to on first run, or if all that should be done in the build action and bundled with the installer.

 **NCNN**